cRoberts2-18/ClairObscurScraper/README.md

-Scrapers to generate CSV files for all Pictos with their effects, passive and locations as well as all records with their locations
+Scrapers to generate CSV files for:
+- All Pictos with their effects, passive and locations
+- All weapons, their characters, locations, effects, elements and scaling
+- All records with their locations